Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Legendrian classification

 \begin{proof} The proof relies on the common normal to two smooth curves.
-(Existence of the common normal follows from existence of $\max_{\theta_k,\theta_\ell} \|\gamma_k(\theta_k)-\gamma_\ell(\theta_\ell)\|.$) The ``over" versus ``under" intersection dichotomy depends essentially on the sign of the inequality between the arguments of the co-orientation vectors at the intersection point.
-Namely, $\gamma_k$ is ``over" (``under") $\gamma_\ell$ at the first intersection if $\theta_{k1} > \theta_{\ell 1}$ ($\theta_{k1} < \theta_{\ell 1}$), with the same criterion at the second intersection.
-Between the first and the second intersection, there exists a point where the co-orientation vectors of $\gamma_k$ and $\gamma_\ell$ become aligned with the common normal, that is, $\theta_k=\theta_\ell$.
+(Existence of the common normal follows from existence of a smooth solution to $\max_{\theta_k,\theta_\ell} |\gamma_k(\theta_k)-\gamma_\ell(\theta_\ell)|.$) The ``over" versus ``under" intersection dichotomy depends essentially on the sign of the inequality between the arguments of the co-orientation vectors at the intersection point.
+Namely, $\gamma_k$ is ``over" (``under") $\gamma_\ell$ at the first intersection if $\theta_{k,a} > \theta_{\ell,a}$ ($\theta_{k,a} < \theta_{\ell,a}$), with the same criterion at the second intersection.
+Between the first and the second intersection, there exist points $\theta_k \in \Theta_k$, $\theta_\ell \in \Theta_\ell$ where the co-orientation vectors of $\gamma_k$ and $\gamma_\ell$, become aligned with the common normal, that is, $\theta_k=\theta_\ell$.
 At that point, the inequality is changed and the ``over" (``under") at the first intersection point becomes ``under" (``over") at the second intersection point. \end{proof}